🚰 Irrigation

 Puddling

-Irrigation before sowing of crops to reduce percolation of water.
+Irrigation before sowing of crops to reduce percolation of water

 Base period

-The period (days) during which irrigation water is supplied to the crop.
+during which irrigation water is supplied to the crop.

 Delta

-Delta is the total depth of water (cm) required by a crop during its duration in the field.
+required by a crop during its duration in the field.

 Duty of water

-Volume or quantity of water required for irrigation to bring a crop to maturity.
+Volume or quantity of water required for irrigation to bring a crop to maturity

 Gross Duty of Water

-Area commanded by the flow of water as measured at the source of supply.
+.
 It includes wastage in channel in addition to what is used for measuring crops.

 Net Duty of Water

-• The difference between gross and net duty of water gives efficiency of distributaries.
+.
+It includes the losses of water in the field. - The difference between gross and net duty of water gives

 Palco

-Palco is the first irrigation before sowing the crop for seed germination and seedling establishment.
+before sowing the crop for seed germination and seedling establishment.

 Kor watering

 Crop water requirement is not uniform all through base period.
-The first watering is known as Kor watering.
+The first watering

 Rostering/ Water regulation